 What is the Kangaroo Island koala management project?

-Natural Resources Kangaroo Island (KI), together with the community, is aiming to maintain and enhance the state of valuable natural resources in the region.
-The KI koala management pro began in 1997, following an independent assessment of the increasing koala population on the island and its impact on the vegetation, particularly manna gums as these are a preferred food source for koalas.
-As a result, manna gum has been lost across many parts of the island and there are only small areas left that contain these preferred food trees, putting enormous pressure on remaining manna gum habitat and causing other ecological impacts, such as increased erosion of stream banks.
+Natural Resources Kangaroo Island (KI) are working with the community to maintain and enhance the state of the environment in the region.
+The KI koala management project began in 1997, following an independent assessment of the increasing koala population on the island and its impact on native vegetation, particularly manna gums as these are a preferred food source for koalas.
+As a result of increasing koala numbers, manna gums have been lost across many parts of the island, putting enormous pressure on remaining manna gum habitat and causing other ecological impacts, such as increased erosion of stream banks.
 There is no evidence to suggest that koalas can self-regulate their numbers (as kangaroos do in response to environmental factors), which means they may eventually consume all the available food within an area, resulting in their own starvation.

 What is being done?

 The KI koala management project aims to reduce koala densities to a sustainable level to protect native vegetation.
 The project is based on:

 - koala fertility control (hormone implant at the base of tree)